Parametric Operator Inference to Simulate the Purging Process in Semiconductor Manufacturing: Computational model for the purging process

 \subsection{Full-order Model Data from CFD Simulation}

 The high-fidelity data consists of $n_x = 249,262$ semi-discretized spatial elements and $n_v = 5$ variables (pressure, temperature, three velocity components) at each time step and each combination of parameters.
 Thus, $N = n_x \cdot n_v = 1{,}246{,}310$ becomes the degrees of freedom of the high-fidelity model.
 The simulation is conducted over $T = 1s$, with a constant time step $\delta = 0.005s$, resulting in $K = 200$ time steps during the purging process.
 We generate a total of $25$ FOM solutions for five distinct values for both the flow rate parameter~$\mu_q$ and the pressure parameter~$\mu_p$.
 From the FOM data, $d = 9$ solutions are used for training, while 16 are used for testing.
-Given a set of training parameter vectors $\{{\boldsymbol{\mu}_\ell}\}_{\ell=1}^{d}$, where $ \boldsymbol{\mu}_\ell \in \cM$ for each $\ell=1,\ldots,d$, we collect the state trajectories for all $d$ parameter instances, and store them in the global data matrix